-Property, plant and equipment is net of a government grant of £147 million (2022 - £153 million) received in prior years in respect of the
+Property, plant and equipment is net of a government grant of £147 million (2022 - £153 million) received in prior years in respect of the construction of a rum distillery in the US Virgin Islands.

 11. Biological assets

 Biological assets held by the group consist of agave (Agave Azul Tequilana Weber) plants.
 The harvested plants are used during the production of tequila.